Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

 1. Click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button in the upper right corner to update the list of offers to be created from PIM products.
   All pending offers to be created are displayed in the list.

-2. Check the list for the respective offer imports.
+2. Check the list for the respective offer import(s).

   > [Info] The offer imports are only displayed in the list as long as they have not yet been imported to *Omni-Channel*.
 Click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button again to update the list.